 - Return address MUST be included

-Boston Duck Tours has 3 ticket booth locations.The Museum of Science ticket booth is located on the right hand side of the front entrance of the Museum of Science.
+Boston Duck Tours has 4 ticket booth locations.The Museum of Science ticket booth is located on the right hand side of the front entrance of the Museum of Science.
 Our ticket booth that looks like a mini DUCK.
 Specifically “Miss Emma Science”.
 The New England Aquarium ticket booth is located outside the New England Aquarium, right next to the Simons IMAX theatre.
 This booth also looks like a mini DUCK.
 Specifically “Annie Aquarium”.
 The Prudential Center ticket booth is located outside of Star Market at 53 Huntington Ave.
 This booth also looks like a mini DUCK.
 Specifically “Liberty Teresa” We also have a booth located at Faneuil Hall near the Greenway entrance to Faneuil Hall.
 It’s close to the Greenway Carousel.
 You may also purchase our tickets at either Bostix booth located next to Faneuil Hall or in Copley Square!

 Yes, gift cards can be purchased online in any denomination by clicking here.